graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Item Authorization Started

-This is event is raised when an authenticated user is authorized against schema item (typically a Field or Directive).
+This is event is recorded when an authenticated user is authorized against schema item (typically a Field or Directive).

 **Important Properties**